opencast/opencast/docs/guides/admin/docs/modules/liveschedule.md

 Edit  _etc/org.opencastproject.liveschedule.impl.LiveScheduleServiceImpl.cfg_.

-If you capture agent does not register a _capture.device.live.resolution.WIDTHxHEIGHT_ property, it's mandatory to configure the _live.streamingUrl_.
+If your capture agent does not register a _capture.device.live.resolution.WIDTHxHEIGHT_ property, it's mandatory to configure the _live.streamingUrl_.

 The _live.streamingUrl_ should be set to your streaming server url (or the subscriber url specified by your CDN).